 How do I choose the right size fireplace?

 To choose the right size fireplace, look at its proportions in relation to the room's size.
 'The size of the room is what dictates the proportions of your fireplace,' advises Owen Pacey of Renaissance London.
-'Measure your chimney breast and ideally you want the mantelpiece to overhang on 2in each side.'
+'Measure your chimney breast and ideally you want the mantelpiece to overhang on two inches each side.'

 How do I restore an original fireplace?